#5 Act Quickly If You Suspect Use

 And recovery is possible!

-23 million Americans are in recovery from addiction
+23 million Americans are in recovery from addiction.

-Start your search with the organizations below
+Start your search with the organizations below.

 Consider reaching out to prevention coalitions or agencies that are familiar with local resources across the continuum of care from initiation to substance use disorder (addiction).

+Like what you see?
 Support Our Work!

 Support the One Choice prevention initiative of the Institute for Behavior and Health, Inc., a 501(c)3 non-profit organization, with a tax-deductible donation.